Syeda Razia Faiz

-Syeda Razia Faiz (18 April 1936 – 15 November 2013) was a Bangladeshi politician.
+Syeda Razia Faiz (18 April 1936 – 15 November 2013) was a prominent Bangladeshi politician and government minister.
 She served as a member of the National Assembly of Pakistan in the 1960s.
-In 1979, she became the first and only woman to be elected as a member of the Jatiya Sangsad out of 300 members.
+In 1979, she became the first (and only) woman to be elected as one of 300 members of the Jatiya Sangsad (Parliament of Bangladesh).
+She was also Minister of Women and Children’s Affairs during the Ershad regime.

 Early life and family

 Faiz was born on 18 April 1936 into a Bengali Muslim family of Syeds from the village of Talibpur in Murshidabad.
 Her father, Syed Badrudduja, was a mayor of Kolkata and a member of the Bengal Legislative Assembly and India's Lok Sabha.

-Meanwhile, her sister Syeda Sakina Islam, was among the 30 nominated/selected members of the reserved women seats (a quota for the winning party which holds the parliamentary majority) of the same national parliament.
+Meanwhile, her sister Syeda Sakina Islam, was among the 30 nominated members for reserved women’s seats (a quota for the party which holds the majority) in the same national parliament.